-Many business process automation tools utilise 'If This Then That' logic to string together a series of actions that replicate the processes a human worker would take during a task.
+Many BPA tools utilise 'If This Then That' logic to string together a series of actions that replicate the processes a human worker would take during a task.

 Intelligent document processing (IDP)

-Any business document can be processed automatically to extract data or manipulate a document.
-For example, an incoming email message with a PDF attachment could be automatically processed to extract the text, parse the data and save it to a database.
+Any business document can be processed to extract data or manipulate a document.
+For example, an incoming email message with a PDF attachment could be automatically processed to extract the text, parse the data and save it to a database or CRM system.

 Database transformation

-If you have data from multiple sources, ThinkAutomation can retrieve this data, transform it as needed and move it to multiple data stores.
+Data from multiple sources can be read, transformed as needed and moved to other data stores.
 For example, the software can look for certain changes in a database record, then automatically move that data to a different database type.

-Using software bots, ThinkAutomation can turn enquiries from multiple sources into coherent sales leads in one place.
-The software recognises keywords and phrases and can be trained to automatically identify engaged or sales-ready content.
-This can then be sent as automated alerts and reports to help your sales teams identify potential customers and increase conversions.
+Incoming sames enquiries from multiple sources can be transferred into coherent sales leads in one place.
+The workflow can recognise keywords and phrases and can be trained to automatically identify engaged or sales-ready content.
+This can then be sent as automated alerts and reports to help sales teams identify potential customers and increase conversions.

-There are many benefits to using business process automation, but they mainly break down to either saving your business time, money or avoiding mistakes.
+There are many benefits to using BPA, but they mainly break down to either saving your business time, money or avoiding mistakes.
 Here are a few benefits you can expect:

 BPA vs RPA – how they differ

-Business process automation and robotic process automation (RPA) are often mixed up and confused with one another, but each has its own specific meaning and use cases.
+BPA and RPA (robotic process automation) are often mixed up and confused with one another, but each has its own specific meaning and use cases.

-There are many ways to automate your business processes, with some requiring a high level of coding knowledge to implement.
-If you’re a complete beginner to business process automation, the best place to start is by finding the right software.
+There are many ways to automate business processes.
+You dont need to be a coder to use BPA software.
+If you’re a complete beginner to BPA, the best place to start is by finding the right software.

 Step 1: Choose the right tool